JankaBartonova/Calculator/Readme.md

 `BlockSurface <a> <b> <c>`	Calculates surface of a block of given size

 `BlockVolume <a> <b> <c>`	Calculates volume of a block of given size

+`CircleArea <a>`	Calculates area of a circle of given radius

+`CircleCircumference <a>`	Calculates circumference of a circle of given radius